 3. How does the menstruation taboo further limit the differential diagnosis process?

 The first step of the process relies on getting accurate information from the patient.
 As previously noted, patients can be extremely reluctant to discuss gynaecological or menstrual cycle-related health issues, and may only mention those symptoms that they think are ‘most important’, or severe, especially if aware of the 10 minute time limit.
-Without a full picture of all symptoms, and their occurrence, a doctor cannot distinguish between hormone-related problems or those caused by a chronic health condition.
+Without a full picture of all symptoms, and their occurrence, a doctor cannot distinguish between cycle-related problems or those caused by a chronic health condition.

 4. What’s the solution?